Uyghur activist slams Kazakhstan for barring anthropologist, accuses submission to China - www.lokmattimes.com

 According to the article, over the years, Steenberg's research has shifted from ethnographic fieldwork to active public advocacy and commentary.
 He now works extensively with exiled Uyghur communities and banned literature, aiming to document human rights abuses that have been widely condemned by international organisations and governments.
 His barring from Kazakhstan follows a similar case in 2021, when fellow Uyghur researcher Yevgeny Bunin was also denied entry.

 Global voices reported that despite being barred from both China and Kazakhstanthe two countries with the largest Uyghur populationsSteenberg remains undeterred.
-He has vowed to continue his work through remote research methods and by analysing censored and banned materials, ensuring that the repression of Uyghurs and other marginalised communities does not go unrecorded.
+He has vowed to continue his work through remote research methods and by analyzing censored and banned materials, ensuring that the repression of Uyghurs and other marginalized communities does not go unrecorded.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app